Treatment of funnel-shaped thoraxes with custom-made silicone prosthesis

 Type 3 : the malformation is asymmetrical and extends to the pectoral regions

-- Sternochondroplasty: is performed by thoracic surgeons and consists of modifying the structure of the costal cartilages and the sternum by means of sections stabilized by titanium plates.
-It is a heavy and painful procedure.
-It is reserved for patients suffering from significant functional impairment (discomfort) of breathing.
-A minimally invasive technique called Nüss consists in introducing a convex titanium rod into the thorax in order to project the sternum.
-It is interesting in types 1 and 2 during the growth period between 13 and 18 years of age.
+• Sternochondroplasty: performed by thoracic surgeons.
+We work as a team with Dr. Emmanuel Brian.
+Sternochondroplasty involves modifying the structure of the costal cartilage and sternum by means of surgical cuts, stabilized by titanium plates.
+It is an extensive and painful procedure.
+It is reserved for patients suffering from significant functional impairment, in particular respiratory problems affecting daily life or sporting activities.
+A minimally invasive technique known as the Nüss technique involves introducing a convex titanium rod into the thorax to project the sternum.
+This technique is of interest in types 1 and 2 during the growth period between the ages of 13 and 18, but is less and less common in France.

-- The fitting of a custom-made silicone prosthesis: this is the procedure that we perform.
-It is intended for patients suffering from a purely aesthetic discomfort which corresponds to the majority of cases.
-This aesthetic surgery of the torso consists in introducing under the skin or under the pectoral muscles a solid silicone prosthesis (no possibility of rupture of the implant).
+• Custom-made silicone prostheses: this is the procedure we've been performing for over 15 years.
+It is intended for patients suffering from purely aesthetic discomfort, which corresponds to the majority of cases.
+This aesthetic surgery of the chest wall involves inserting under the skin or under the pectoral muscles a solid silicone prosthesis (no possibility of implant rupture) that has been computer-defined on the basis of a millimetric thoracic scan.

-The correction of pectus excavatum by silicone prosthesis has recently been revolutionized by the application of computer-assisted design techniques.
-Previously, the implant was made from a plaster mold made by applying alginate (a borrowed paste used by dentists) to the patient's thorax by a specialized technician.
-This method of cosmetic surgery of the torso had its limits, particularly in women (the volume of the breast prevents the taking of a reliable print), and in Chin type 3.
+The correction of pectus excavatum by silicone prosthesis has recently been revolutionized by the application of computer-aided design techniques.
+Previously, the implant was made from a plaster mold applied to the patient's thorax by a specialized technician, using alginate (a borrowing paste used by dentists).
+This method of aesthetic torso surgery had its limitations, particularly in women (the volume of the breast makes it impossible to take a reliable impression), and in Chin type 3.

-From now on, we only use methods based on the creation of 3D models from a volumetric scanner reconstruction of the patient.
+We now only use methods based on the creation of 3D models from a volumetric CT reconstruction of the patient.

-This method allows a millimeter adaptation of the implant to fill the area.
+This method enables the implant to be adapted to the millimeter to fill the area.

-The implant is then manufactured by the SEBBIN laboratories in solid silicone elastomer.
-It does not present any risk of rupture and its lifespan is estimated at more than 25 years.
+The implant is then manufactured by SEBBIN Laboratories in solid silicone elastomer.
+There is no risk of breakage, and its lifespan is estimated at over 25 years.

-It is placed under endoscopic control (using a camera), most often under the skin, especially in women, and sometimes under the pectoral muscles in very thin men.
+It is placed under endoscopic control (using a camera), usually under the skin in the center in front of the sternum, and under the pectoralis major muscle on the sides.

 In practice